 - Blog Title Generator by SEOpressor

-By using these tools, you can come up with different content ideas and even unique titles for those ideas.
-They should serve you as the first step towards an idea and title development, and nothing more.
+By using a content headline generator, you can come up with different ideas for unique titles.
+They should serve you as the first step towards attention-grabbing headlines, and nothing more.
 The tools can help you produce content titles faster and even improve your existing content titles.